BroadStreet-Health/Race-and-Ethnicity-Data/README.md

 The purpose of the Health Equity team is to collect and report all race and ethnicity data for confirmed cases of COVID-19 across the United States.We publish our data monthly.
 We report this dataset to include the disparate impacts  of COVID-19 on different racial and ethnic groups.

+Since February 2021, we have noticed that many states have been reporting COVID-19 case rates for race/ethnicity less frequently.
+For example, in March, Oklahoma went from reporting new data daily to reporting it weekly.
+In fact, some states have completely stopped reporting race and ethnicity data.
+As a result, we have decided to stop reporting this data.
+The available dates for each state is described in Table 3.

 ## Structure of the Dataset